Managing Codling Moth in Montana Commercial Orchards

 Several chemical controls are available.
 Some of the organic options include the active ingredients spinosad, Bacillus thuringiensis var kurstaki (or Btk).
 Other organic options include Kaolin clay, horticultural oil, and the codling moth granulovirus (CpGV or Cyd-X).
 Conventional controls include the active ingredients carbaryl, malathion and permethrin.
 A full list of chemicals registered in Montana for commercial use as well as a cost estimator are available in this downloadable spreadsheet.
 Additionally, any spray program should use some combination of controls so as not to cause tolerance of a certain chemical and to control insects at various stages.
 For example, WSU delayed first cover approach uses horticultural oil to smother eggs followed by chemical sprays to reduce egg hatch and time sprays for maximum control of larvae.

 The timing of chemical controls is based on the degree days accumulated from biofix to target the greatest period of egg hatch.
 Degree days are calculated by monitoring for biofix and using an equation based on cold-blooded insects development being dependent on temperatures rather than day length or date.
 Biofix and egg hatch vary greatly from site to site as temperatures can vary greatly between different areas especially in mountainous microclimates.
 Table 2 below provides various insect development stages based on degree day accumulations from biofix.
-Be careful to note when reading any recommendations to note if degree days are reported from biofix or January 1 (WSU uses the later).
+Be careful to note when reading any recommendations if degree days are reported from biofix, January 1, or March 1.

 After the first spray is applied according to the degree day accumulations from biofix, subsequent sprays should be applied according to the label of the chemical chosen.
 Strategic timing of the first spray to target the first generation of moths is critical to control.
-You can use a nearby weather station to calculate degree days and estimate emergence using the calculator provided as part of USpest.org located here or if you are located near Corvallis, Stevensville, Bozeman, Miles City, Columbus or Helena, MT you can use the Utah TRAPS tool to track degree days and time controls.
+You can use a nearby weather station to calculate degree days and estimate emergence using the calculator provided by USpest.org, or if you are located near Corvallis, Stevensville, Bozeman, Miles City, Columbus or Helena, MT, you can use the Utah TRAPS tool to track degree days and time controls.
 Links to each of these stations is provided on our weather data page listed under producer resources.

 Table 2.
 Codling moth development activities.
 Source: http://www.intermountainfruit.org/insect-biology/codling-moth